Towson University: Campus police

 The Towson University Police Department (TUPD) is the primary law enforcement agency servicing the students, faculty, and visitors within the campus limits and adjacent streets and roadways.
 The TUPD is aided by the Baltimore County Police Department as directed by authority.
-The current chief of police is Bernard Gerst.
 The TUPD is divided into several units such as the Patrol Unit and the Community Crime Reduction Unit.
 It also includes emergency communications.

 Campus

 Campus Master Plan

-As a response to the University System of Maryland's (USM) desire for Towson University to grow its enrollment, a new Campus Master Plan was developed for the university and approved by the USM, Board of Regents in December 2003.
+As a response to the University System of Maryland's (USM) desire for Towson University to grow its enrollment, a new Campus Master Plan was developed for the university and approved by the USM board of regents in December 2003.
 The university found that in the past, it has been guided by master plans that focused inward, resulting in disjointed campus development that was disconnected from the larger Towson community.

 The resulting vision, called TU:2010. addresses both University System of Maryland requirements and community concerns.
 It contains over 70 specific initiatives that range from growing diversity to increasing student involvement in service learning projects.
 Perhaps its most visible development is the creation of academic and student life buildings, as well as roads, parking, utilities, and landscapes to support those buildings.

 As part of this vision, Towson's campus is undergoing many construction projects set into different phases with staggered completion dates.